phidatahq/phidata/README.md

 </p>

 Phidata is a toolkit for building production-grade AI Applications.
 It provides:
-- Pre-built templates with best practices.
+- Pre-built templates to get started quickly.
-- Classes for building your application: `Conversations`, `Agents`, `KnowledgeBase`, `Storage`
+- Building blocks: `Conversations`, `Agents`, `KnowledgeBase`, `Storage`
-- Tools for serving your application: `FastApi`, `Django`, `Streamlit`, `PgVector`
+- Tools: `FastApi`, `Django`, `Streamlit`, `PgVector`
-- Infrastructure for running your application: `Docker`, `AWS`
+- Infrastructure: `Docker`, `AWS`

 ## 🎯 Motivation

-Most AI Apps are built as a house of cards because engineers have to build the Software, Application and Infrastructure layer manually.
+Most AI Apps are built as a house of cards because engineers have to build the Software, Application and Infrastructure layer separately and then glue them together.
+This leads to a lot of technical debt and makes it hard to build production-grade AI Apps.

 Phidata bridges the 3 layers of software development to deliver production-grade AI Apps that you can run with 1 command.

 ## 🚀 How it works